by Tony Vidler

 Tough questions for those of us in financial services…

 The answer lies in who services the immediate need, and who focusses on future needs.

 The nature of the engagements that lawyers deal with is driven by an immediate need.
-Litigation, conveyancing, asset protection, a run-in with the law….whatever the issue is that drives the engagement, there is a tendency for the client to have an immediate need.
+Litigation, conveyancing, asset protection, a run-in with the law….whatever the issue is that drives the engagement, there is a tendency for the client to have an immediate need, or more correctly, require an immediate resolution to a pressing problem.
 And they pay well to have immediate gratification.

 The nature of the engagement with the financial planner is to defer immediate gratification for the promise of a better long term future.